Catalyst: Out-of-Distribution Detection via Elastic Scaling

 \section{Experiments}

-In this section, we evaluate the efficacy of $\approach$ across diverse OOD datasets.
-We begin with an depth empirical analysis on the standard CIFAR benchmarks.
-Subsequently, we scale our evaluation to a large-scale OOD detection setting using ImageNet, demonstrating $\approach$'s versatility and robustness.
-Our evaluation is conducted without assuming the availability of an OOD validation set and incorporates wide range of OOD datasets to provide a realistic assessment of $\approach$.
+In this section, we evaluate the efficacy of $\approach$ across a diverse set of OOD datasets.
+We begin with an in-depth empirical analysis on standard CIFAR benchmarks.
+We then extend our evaluation to a large-scale OOD detection setting using ImageNet, demonstrating the versatility and robustness of $\approach$.
+Our evaluation does not assume the availability of an OOD validation set and incorporates a wide range of OOD datasets to provide a realistic assessment of $\approach$.

-We use the foundational Energy score~\citep{energy} as our default baseline.
+We use the Energy score~\citep{energy} as our default baseline.
 For brevity, when $\approach$ is applied to Energy, we simply denote it as $\approach$.
-When applying $\approach$ to other baselines, we state it explicitly (e.g., $\approach$ + \texttt{ReAct})
+When applying $\approach$ to other baselines or scoring functions, we state it explicitly (e.g., $\approach$ + \texttt{ReAct}, $\approach$ + \texttt{KNN}).

 We ensure a fair and direct comparison against prior work.
-As the architectures used in our evaluation (e.g., ResNet-18 for the CIFAR benchmarks; ResNet-34 and DenseNet-121 for ImageNet) were not included in the foundational baselines like ReAct, DICE, ASH, and SCALE, we undertook a rigorous re-evaluation of these methods.
+As the architectures used in our evaluation (e.g., ResNet-18 for the CIFAR benchmarks; ResNet-34 and DenseNet-121 for ImageNet) were not included in the primary baselines like ReAct, DICE, ASH, and SCALE, we undertook a rigorous re-evaluation of these methods.
 We carefully followed the official hyperparameter selection protocols and open-sourced implementations from their respective papers to ensure the integrity of our comparisons.